Hazel1994/Sentiment_Analysis/README.md

 ```

-You can modify the portion for both train and test.
+You can also modify the portion for both train and test.

 Alight, we are all prepare to use this data to train a classifier and evaluate it.
 There are numerous classifiers you can use but here we use SVM, Naive Bayes, and KNN.
-Run_some_models function takes the input data and print out the result for the three classifiers.
+Run_some_models function takes the input data and print out the results for the three classifiers.

 I am going to illustrate the code for one classifier, the same explanation holds for the rest.